wai-blue/adios-docs/Documentation/6. Database/Model.md

 ### upgrades()

-Returns list of available upgrades.
+Returns a list of available upgrades.
 This method must be overriden by each model.

 ```php
 $model->upgrades();